 HorizonsJan 12, 2021

-How our one-of-a-kind Horizons program has been reimagined for this unusual year.
+How our one-of-a-kind Horizons program was reimagined for the unusual 2020-21 school year.

-Ninth-graders focus on diversity, equity, and inclusion (DEI); health and wellness; and leadership practices, much like they do during a typical school year, while sophomores are continuing their place-based learning, with a few adjustments to “place.”
+Ninth-graders focused on diversity, equity, and inclusion (DEI); health and wellness; and leadership practices, much like they do during a typical school year.
+On-campus students engaged in the Greenhouse Projects, while their remote peers contributed to planning, philanthropy, and marketing.
+Sophomores continued their place-based learning, with a few adjustments to “place” [see below].

-Juniors are tackling remote, student-led projects, and seniors are participating in remote internships, personalized projects, and “IN-ternships” with MHS adults.
-These projects run the gamut, from assisting with DEI workshops for ninth-graders to curating content for Miss Hall’s Makes, to designing a new contemplative garden space on campus and capturing the goings-on around the campus as part of the MHS Storytelling team.
+Juniors tackled remote, student-led projects, and seniors participated in remote internships, personalized projects, and “IN-ternships” with MHS adults.
+These projects ran the gamut, from assisting with DEI workshops for ninth-graders to curating content for Miss Hall’s Makes, to designing a new contemplative garden space on campus and capturing the goings-on around the campus as part of the MHS Storytelling team.

 Going with the flow — sophomore Horizons in action

 Sophomore Horizons emphasizes place-based learning, traditionally familiarizing students with the greater Berkshires community.
 That could mean drawing inspiration from the Shakers who lived just around the corner from the MHS campus, visiting the birthplace of Civil Rights icon W.E.B.
 Du Bois in nearby Great Barrington, or pitching in to help the Housatonic River Initiative improve the health of the river’s watershed.

 So, how to do that during a pandemic?
 Change the place.